travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/_index.md

 | @key        			            | 1  		  | String	  | *N*: HotelNotifType						                                       |
 | @value      			            | 1  		  | String	  | *N*: New, Remove.
 To create a hotel or remove all the hotel setup.   |

 ## HotelRatePlanNotif

+The ``HotelRatePlanNotif`` message contains information about rate prices.

 ```xml
 <HotelRatePlanNotif>
     <request>